Understanding Leak Detection

 Blue Dye Testing

 Blue dye leak testing is a probabilistic, destructive method used to detect leaks in sealed packages.
-The package is submerged in a blue dye solution, and any leaks are identified by the presence of dye penetration, though it is prone to false positives and lacks quantitative accuracy.
+The package is injected with a blue dye solution, and any leaks are identified by the presence of dye penetration, though it is prone to false positives and lacks quantitative accuracy.

 Manual Leak Test